Factoring the Expression 3x² + 4x + 4: A complete walkthrough

 The most common approach to factoring quadratic expressions involves finding two numbers that add up to 'b' and multiply to 'ac'.
 Let's apply this method to 3x² + 4x + 4:

-However, there are no two integers that satisfy these conditions.
-This means that the quadratic expression 3x² + 4x + 4 cannot be factored using this simple method with integer coefficients.
+On the flip side, there are no two integers that satisfy these conditions.
+Worth adding: this means that the quadratic expression 3x² + 4x + 4 cannot be factored using this simple method with integer coefficients.
 This doesn't mean it's prime or unfactorable; it simply means it cannot be factored using the straightforward method most commonly taught in introductory algebra.

 Exploring the Discriminant